 The River Wey is the shortest major river in the UK.
 It’s only five and a half miles long, but it’s an important feature of Weymouth.
 After all, this is the river that gives the town its name: we’re on the mouth of the River Wey!
 Start in the charming little village of Upwey, where a historic Wishing Well sits over the source of the river.
 From there, follow the river through the marshlands of the Radipole Lake RSPB Nature Reserve to reach Weymouth Harbour.

-I’m going to publish a separate post soon rounding up all the best places to eat in Weymouth – and the rest of Dorset, so stay tuned for that.
+I’ve published a separate post rounding up all the best places to eat in Weymouth – so check that out for LOADS more amazing food spots.
 In the meantime, here are a few of my favourites…

 Fish and Chips

 You can’t visit a seaside town in England without eating at least one portion of good old fashioned fish and chips.
 Here are a couple of my favourite spots: